 The next step is further studies to investigate wider clinical use against topical human infections as well as on animals.
 The findings have implications for developing countries, where fresh honey is easily available, but also for Western countries where antibiotic resistance is seriously increasing.

 There is a shocking difference between raw honey and pasteurized, grocery store “teddy-bear” honey which for all intents and purposes, is mostly fake.
 Raw honey will look more like butter, but there also benefits to consuming darker honeys.
 Not only have people seen results from applying raw honey to wounds and mild burns, but also in use for acne, sore throats and flues, allergies, better blood sugar regulation, cholesterol and more.
-Manuka honey, although expensive, provides extra immune and digestion support, plus other first aid benefits.
+The best manuka honey, although expensive, provides extra immune and digestion support, plus other first aid benefits.

 Of course research like this would appear now, when we’re at the height of honey bee decline (especially when taking into account increased food production needs) and the height of food system deception.